 4. Plan for taxes

 If you only own one property, it can be easy to forget that you’re technically running a business.
 But you are, and you need to plan for taxes accordingly.
-Remember that rent payments are considered income, what you spend to maintain the property, and your property insurance – is considered a deductible expense
+Remember that rent payments are considered income, and what you spend to maintain the property and your property insurance may be considered deductible expenses.

 It’s smart to talk with a tax advisor before you become a landlord so you know exactly what to expect on your taxes.
 For example, you may need to start paying estimated self-employment taxes on a quarterly basis.
 This covers your Social Security and Medicare tax obligations, similar to what your employer would withhold from your paychecks.
 You’re often required to pay these at the federal, state, and city level.